toritried/lostletters/_pages/afternoontea.md

         Create a pixel teacup with a transparent background to show off your style.
 Animations are welcome!
     </li>
     <li>
-        Share a link to your pixel teacup + your URL in my guestbook, so I can upload it and link to your site from the gallery above.
+        Share a link to your pixel teacup + your URL in my <a href="/guestbook/">guestbook</a>, so I can upload it and link to your site from the gallery above.
 Feel free to include a description of how it tastes for mouse-over alt text.
         <img src="/graphics/toy/emoticons/letter-bear.gif">
     </li>
     <li>